Daily yoga update: Lee was the first to hit 360 consecutive days of Yoga 15 videos in October 2018.

 When it arrived I was immediately impressed by the quality, sure it was expensive but at least you could tell that money had been worth it.
 I do still get a bit of slippage if I’m particularly sweaty but overall it holds well.
 Plus, from everything I’ve read, the Manduka mats tend to get grippier with use.
 This has really helped me start to nail some of the poses and allows me to concentrate more on the details of them rather than constantly wondering when I’m going to slip!

 I’m now up to nearly 6 months of daily yoga and I’m really starting to see tangible benefits.
-From silly little things like putting my socks on in the morning and being able to turn my head and back more easily, to being able to ride my bike in the drops, reduced muscle soreness and https://yoga15.com/article/yoga-for-knee-pain-6-poses-to-relief/less knee pain.
+From silly little things like putting my socks on in the morning and being able to turn my head and back more easily, to being able to ride my bike in the drops, reduced muscle soreness and less knee pain.